Use Photo Verification to Prove You’re Not a Catfish and Ask Matches to Do the Same

 6. If their photo is verified, the user will continue Bumbling as normal.

 To help streamline the Photo Verification process, make sure you have strong photos in your profile.
-The Bumble team will use these photos to cross reference your selfie prompt, so clear shots of your beautiful face will help move things along.
-To learn more ways your photos can help you get better matches, check out this blog.
+The Bumble team will use these photos to cross reference your selfie prompt, so clear shots of your face will help move things along.

 Here’s how you request Photo Verification

-1. Within the chat, select the blue link labeled “confirm they’re the real deal.”
-Asking for verification counts as a first move.
+1. Within the chat, select the blue link labeled “ask for photo verification.”
+Bonus: asking for verification counts as a first move.
 The other person will receive your request.
+Note that in order to request that a match be photo verified you must first verify your own profile.

 2. Once they’ve chosen their action, you will receive a notification that the other person has either verified their profile or chosen to forgo the opportunity.
 If they do not verify themselves, you can choose to end the interaction.